Overview

 Meals: B,L,D

-This morning we ride to the seaside village of Kaka Point then drive out to Nugget Point and enjoy a short walk to the lighthouse.
-We drive the busy main road section through rural landscapes to Balclutha for lunch.
-This afternoon we cycle from Waihola down to the coast for the final gentle ride along the beach to Brighton, on the outskirts of Dunedin.
+This morning we drive the busy main road section through rural landscapes to Balclutha.
+Our ride starts from here, heads back to the ocean for a delightful gravel ride along the coast followed by a challenging climb up and over to Toko Mouth, a village where the rules of normal civilisation seem to have been swept out to sea!
+After lunch by the river mouth, it's a gentle ride along the beach to Brighton, on the outskirts of Dunedin.
 This cosmopolitan university town is known as the Edinburgh of New Zealand due to it's rich Scottish heritage and is where we stay tonight.
+Dinner at your leisure tonight.
+Cycling Stats: Balclutha to Brighton: 98km, +1067m (32% Paved, 68% Gravel)

 Meals: B,L